Light

 Prevention

-• Turn the pot on a weekly rhythm rather than only when the lean becomes visually obvious
+• Turn the pot on a weekly rhythm as routine care, not only once a lean becomes visually obvious

 Quick Summary